cdtpinto/cdtpinto.github.io/projects/readabilitychecker.md

 * **Fully supports Java SE 10.**

+* Readability values should be critically considered as good or bad.

 * Analyzes the readability of the project, it's classes and methods.

 ### SRES

-Theorized by Jürgen Börstler, Michael E. Caspersen e Marie Nordström, the general principles of this readability formula was first introduced in 2007 in the article [Beauty and the Beast Toward a Measurement Framework for Example Program Quality](https://pdfs.semanticscholar.org/8c41/1a1fb987966f2020765069dc21881826e635.pdf), then it's logic was implemented in a readability tool titled [Properties of "Good" Java Examples](http://www8.cs.umu.se/education/examina/Rapporter/NadeemAbbas_v2.pdf) by Nadeem Abbas, and later on, in 2015, the SRES readability formula was actually proposed in the article [Beauty and the Beast: on the readability of object-oriented example programs](https://link.springer.com/article/10.1007/s11219-015-9267-5).
+Theorized by Jürgen Börstler, Michael E. Caspersen e Marie Nordström, the general principles of this readability formula were first introduced in 2007, in the article [Beauty and the Beast Toward a Measurement Framework for Example Program Quality](https://pdfs.semanticscholar.org/8c41/1a1fb987966f2020765069dc21881826e635.pdf), then it's logic was implemented in a readability tool titled [Properties of "Good" Java Examples](http://www8.cs.umu.se/education/examina/Rapporter/NadeemAbbas_v2.pdf) by Nadeem Abbas, and later on, in 2015, the SRES readability formula was actually proposed in the article [Beauty and the Beast: on the readability of object-oriented example programs](https://link.springer.com/article/10.1007/s11219-015-9267-5).

 The proposed formula is: